hashbeep/hashbeep.github.io/README.md

 TODO:

 * Finish writing up index infostuff
-* double check for your sarcasm and make sure everything's mostly professional
+* Add download links for your selected work
+* Add the image of you and figure out a domain name
 * Projects Page
 * Contact Me Page Form Submission
-* FINISH REMOVING THE LATIN PLACEHOLDER TEXT
-* Get more stock images
 * Get images for projects page